The Connection Between Mental Illness and Homelessness

 Mental illness and homelessness are painfully interwoven into our societal fabric, and they have a myriad of causes — thus there is no single or easy cure.
 Some of the most common include:

-• Traumatic events, such as the loss of property from a fire or extreme weather event, or serious injury or death to a household’s primary earner
+• Traumatic events, such as the loss of property from a fire or extreme weather event, or serious injury or death to a household’s primary earner.
+Traumatic brain injuries are particularly prevalent, with over half of homeless individuals having experienced such injuries.

 ECCM’s role in the fight to end homelessness